 - 1. NOTE: Burrs left on shaft can damage O-rings on seal sleeve during installation.
-Inspect shaft for burrs and remove any found with a fine grade of emery cloth. - 2.
-Clean rotor shaft and face of seal chamber. - Place tapered installation sleeve on shaft.
+Inspect shaft for burrs and remove any found with a fine grade of emery cloth. - Clean rotor shaft and face of seal chamber. - 3.
+Place tapered installation sleeve on shaft.
 Coat rotor shaft, tapered installation sleeve, and O-rings in the inside diameter of cartridge seal sleeve with a generous amount of P-80® or equivalent.
 See "Figure 5" on page 5. - 4.
 Slide cartridge seal over installation sleeve on shaft until it contacts the seal chamber face.
+Be sure the flush port opening on the seal gland is at the twelve o'clock position.
 Remove tapered installation sleeve from shaft. - 5.
-Secure seal gland to bracket face using washers (Items 50 & 50A) and nuts (Item 16) for studs (Item 17).
-NOTE: tighten nuts on studs tight enough to compress seal gland gasket.
+Secure seal gland to bracket face using nuts (Item 16), flat washers (Item 50A) and lock washers (Item 50) onto studs (Item 17).
+NOTE: Tighten nuts on studs tight enough to compress seal gland gasket.
 Tighten only enough to contain leakage and not to distort seal gland. - 6.
-For K-LS sizes, place pair of half round rings in groove on shaft.
+For KK and LS sizes, place pair of half round rings in groove on shaft.
 For all sizes, turn bearing housing assembly CW into bracket until flange on bearing housing is 1/2" from bracket.
-Do not turn the bearing housing into the bracket completely. - Place lockwasher and locknut on shaft, see "Figure 7" on page 6 for orientation.
+Do not turn the bearing housing into the bracket completely. - 7.
+Place lockwasher and locknut on shaft, see "Figure 7" on page 6 for orientation.
 Tighten locknut per "Table 1" on page 5 and bend one tang of lockwasher into slot of locknut.